 The results of this study are consistent with the results of RTOG 93-09 which was first reported at ASCO 2004 and updated at this meeting.
 In that study, patients underwent induction chemoradiotherapy (CTRT) and were randomized to completion of definitive CTRT versus surgical resection in stage IIIA NSCLC patients.
 Although there was a PFS benefit with surgery, there was no OS benefit.
 Interestingly, an exploratory analysis in that study showed that patients who required a pneumonectomy had a near-significantly worse outcome than patients receiving definitive CTRT, while patients who were able to receive a lobectomy did significantly better than patients undergoing CTRT.
 It appears from the current study that induction chemotherapy alone is not enough to produce tumor regression sufficient to avoid pneumonectomy.
 Because of this, CTRT remains the standard treatment with the approach of induction chemotherapy.
 However, in patients who can tolerate concurrent induction CTRT, given the results of RTOG 93-09, it appears that surgical resection should be the treatment of choice as long as the extent of surgery can be limited to a lobectomy.

-Oct 30, 2014 - In patients with stage IIIA(N2) non-small cell lung cancer, lung resection, preferably by lobectomy, should be considered in addition to chemotherapy and radiotherapy, according to a study published online July 27 in The Lancet.
+Feb 1, 2015 - In patients with stage IIIA(N2) non-small cell lung cancer, lung resection, preferably by lobectomy, should be considered in addition to chemotherapy and radiotherapy, according to a study published online July 27 in The Lancet.

 National Cancer Institute